Dick Wolf

-Richard Anthony Wolf (born December 20, 1946) is an American television producer, best known for his Law & Order franchise.
-Since 1990, the franchise has included six police/courtroom dramas and four international spinoffs.
-He is also co-creator and executive producer of the Chicago franchise, which since 2012, has included four Chicago-based dramas and the co-creator and executive producer of the FBI franchise, which since 2018, has also become a franchise after spinning off two additional series.
+Richard Anthony Wolf (born December 20, 1946) is an American television producer best known for his Law & Order franchise.
+Since 1990, the franchise has included six police/courtroom dramas and four international spin-offs.
+He is also the co-creator and executive producer of the Chicago franchise and the co-creator and executive producer of the FBI franchise.

 Wolf has also written four books.
 The first, the non-fiction volume Law & Order: Crime Scenes, is a companion to the Law & Order television series.
 The Intercept, The Execution, and The Ultimatum are works of fiction in a thriller series featuring an NYPD detective named Jeremy Fisk.

-Wolf has won numerous awards, including an Emmy Award, being inducted into the Television Academy Hall of Fame and receiving a star on the Hollywood Walk of Fame.
+Wolf has won two Emmy Awards, has been inducted into the Television Academy Hall of Fame, and has received a star on the Hollywood Walk of Fame.

 Early life and education

 Wolf was born in Manhattan to a Jewish father and a Catholic mother of Irish descent.
+His father, George Wolf, was a writer, director, and producer.
 As a boy, he was an altar server at the local Catholic parish.

 Wolf attended Saint David's School, The Gunnery, and Phillips Academy, Andover.
 He subsequently attended the University of Pennsylvania (class of 1969), where he was a member of the Zeta Psi fraternity.

 Career

 Advertising

 Wolf worked as an advertising copywriter at Benton & Bowles creating commercials for Crest toothpaste, including the slogan "You can't beat Crest for fighting cavities."
 He is also credited with the campaign "I'm Cheryl, fly me" for National Airlines.
-Yet despite his success in copywriting, all the while he was writing screenplays in the hopes of a film career.
+Despite his success in copywriting, he was writing screenplays in the hopes of a film career.
 It was at this time that he briefly collaborated on a screenplay with Oliver Stone, who was a struggling screenwriter at the time.